astroseger/atomspace-dgraph-comparison/01_VA_autodataset/README.md

 query in atomspace [atomspace_reqs_2_bind.lisp](atomspace_reqs_2_bind.lisp)

-You can see that queries in dgrapn and atomspace are very differnt.
+You can see that queries in dgrapn and atomspace are very different.
-In dgraph we simply count the number of participan who likes given object for each of reservation.
+In dgraph we simply count the number of participant who likes given object for each of reservation.

 ###Comparison of the execution time